‘Teen Mom 2’ Chelsea Houska Skips The After Show, Stays Home With Baby?

 “I feel like I want three more, but everyone always looks at me crazy when I saw that, so maybe I’ll have one more and then we’ll decide exactly how many!” she said last March.
 “I think I would want a boy somewhere in the mix.”

-To see more of Chelsea Houska, Jenelle Evans and their co-stars, Kailyn Lowry and Leah Messer, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.
+To see more of Chelsea Houska, Jenelle Evans, and their co-stars Kailyn Lowry and Leah Messer, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.

 [Featured Image by MTV]